U.S. COVID-19 Testing Entry Requirements for International Travel

 U.S. Entry Requirements

-COVID-19 testing is no longer required for all travelers entering or connecting through the U.S. Travelers who are not U.S. citizens or permanent residents are still required to complete an attestation confirming they are fully vaccinated and contact tracing will remain in place for everyone.
+COVID-19 testing is not required for most travelers entering or connecting through the U.S. Travelers who are not U.S. citizens or permanent residents are still required to complete an attestation confirming they are fully vaccinated and contact tracing will remain in place for everyone.
 In some cases, testing may be required based on the origin of your trip.

 Important Details to Know: